Skip to content

 Composition is how you arrange and combine different elements in your artwork, including lines, shapes, color, values, space, structure, and textures, and how they all work together to produce an overall look or effect.
 Composition can apply to all art forms — from music, writing, photography, illustration, animation, and VFX compositing.

-Here are some art rules, or guidelines, you might consider for your composition:
+Here are some art rules or guidelines you might consider for your composition:

 • Rule of thirds: Imagine your work is divided into a 3x3 grid.
 Where the lines intersect should include the focal point of your composition.
 This also helps ensure your composition is not too symmetrical (unless you want it to be).